 What is online bullying?

-Online bullying is when an individual uses Internet-enabled devices to bully, hurt or embarrass someone online.
-While all young people can experience online bullying, some vulnerable communities such as rainbow youth experience higher rates(external link).
-According to Netsafe(external link), online bullying can take many forms like:
+While all young people can experience online bullying, often vulnerable communities experience it more.
+According to Netsafe(external link), online bullying can take many forms, including:

 - name calling,